VMI-ETH/newsletter/contents/Oct-2023/body.md

 It's a great chance to get to know the department and VMI, meet fellow new staff members, and enjoy an apéro together.
 We'll also have keynote talks from D-INFK professors on how to make the most of your time at ETH, how to organise your teaching and research responsibilities, and much more.

 Stay tuned for an email with more details!

+## Other

+### Join the ETH Library Sounding Board

+The ETH Libraries’ Scientific Staff Sounding Board is looking or new members!
+Board members help tailoring the library to the scientific staff at ETH Zurich, focussing on teaching and research.
+Board members join up to two workshops per year with a maximum duration of three hours each.
+Participation is compensated with Orell Füssli vouchers (30 CHF/hour).

+If you are interested, please reach out to [vmi-contact@lists.inf.ethz.ch](mailto:vmi-contact@lists.inf.ethz.ch).